3 Min. Read

 After the heating element is in position, self leveling should be applied.

-If you need any help during your installation, you can reach WarmlyYours’ technical support team 24/7 at 800-875-5285.
-We’re here to ensure that your radiant heat under a wood floor project goes smoothly from start to finish.
+If you need assistance during installation, contact WarmlyYours' technical support team at 800-875-5285, available 24/7.
+We're here to ensure the success of your radiant heat under a wood floor project from start to finish.

 Tell us About your Project Our team of Radiant Experts is ready to help!
 Just tell us a little about yourself and your project to get started.